Cover Girl (G.I. Joe): Marvel Comics

 Cover Girl first appears in the Marvel Comics series G.I.
 Joe: A Real American Hero #16 (October 1983).
 She works with other Joes to protect the U.S. Treasury building from Cobra agents.
-Later, she works with the womanizer Clutch to chase Cobra operatives in Europe.
+Later, she works with Clutch to chase Cobra operatives in Europe.

 Cover Girl joins a Joe raid of the fictional country of Frusenland in an attempt to stop Cobra from brainwashing the citizens into violence.
 She works with tank driver Back-Stop to destroy many Cobra vehicles.
 She and the other Joes are affected by Cobra's brainwashing weapons and then saved from certain death by Battleforce 2000, the very men they had entered the country to protect.

 She is one of the many Joes on the run from the law due to the Jugglers' wishing to blame the team for a badly-executed raid on Cobra Island.
 In the ensuing rescue of General Hawk and General Hollingsworth from their clinic/prison, Cover Girl is shot in the shoulder.
 In Special Missions #24, Cover Girl, Lady Jaye, Scarlett and Jinx work to protect the President during an exhibition baseball game by grudgingly going undercover as cheerleaders, but he is nonetheless captured by a Cobra blimp.
 Working with Hardball, she assists with the rescue by batting a gas canister into the blimp.
 In the same issue it was revealed that she was able to bring people out of hypnosis, undoing the effects caused by the Cobra hypnotist Crystal Ball.

 Cover Girl's final Marvel series appearance was a cameo in #149, monitoring Destro's castle.